lorescri/lorescri/README.md

 * *Bachelor's Degree in Mathematics* - I devoted my Bachelor thesis to one of the most intriguing areas of mathematics: Borwein integrals.
 My journey through these complex and elegant formulations was nothing short of enlightening.

-* *International Stay in Italy* :it: - I pursued my studies for a year in Italy, where I delved deeper into my academic knowledge while soaking in a rich and vibrant culture.
+* *International Stay in Italy* 🇮🇹 - I pursued my studies for a year in Italy, where I delved deeper into my academic knowledge while soaking in a rich and vibrant culture.
 This time bolstered my language skills and adaptability.

+*  *Languages* :earth_africa:

-*  *Languages * :earth_africa: - Spanish is my mother tongue :es:, and I'm fluent in English, holding an advanced level CertAcles diploma officially recognized by CRUE (Conference of Spanish University Rectors) :uk:
+    * Spanish is my mother tongue :es:

+    * I'm fluent in English, holding an advanced level CertAcles diploma officially recognized by CRUE (Conference of Spanish University Rectors) 🇬🇧

-- I'm also proficient in French, boasting an advanced-level diploma from the Alliance Française.
+    * I'm also proficient in French, boasting an advanced-level diploma from the Alliance Française.
 Parlez-vous français?
-Oui! :fr:
+Oui! 🇫🇷

-- Thanks to a year spent in Italy, I've embraced the Italian language, and I'm confident in my Italian skills as well :it:
+    * Thanks to a year spent in Italy, I've embraced the Italian language, and I'm confident in my Italian skills as well 🇮🇹

 ## Work Experience :briefcase: